helderpinto/AzureOptimizationEngine/README.md

 ### Log Analytics Workbooks

 With AOE's Log Analytics Workbooks, you can explore many perspectives over the data that is collected every day.
-For example, costs growing anomalies, Azure AD and Azure RM principals and roles assigned or how your resources are distributed.
+For example, costs growing anomalies, Azure AD and Azure RM principals and roles assigned, how your resources are distributed or exploring Azure Policy compliance results over time.

 ![Costs growing anomalies](./docs/workbooks-costsgrowing-anomalies.jpg "Costs growing anomalies")